Moejay10/FYS4411/Project2/README.md

   - compile_project (see how to compile project below)
   - main.cpp (main program, more details below)
   - Makefile
-  - particle.cpp (class of particle)
-  - particle.h (... and its header file)
   - README.md (this. du-uh)
   - sampler.cpp (where all and everything is sampled)
   - sampler.h (aand its headerfile)